paul-pol/Screeny/README.md

-# ScreenReader
+# Screeny
-A python module for reading objects from monitor screen.
+A simple python library for working with screens and images.